 M.2 SSDs – PCIe and SATA M.2 SSD

-The second popular form factor used by the SSDs is the M.2 form factor.
+The second popular form factor used by SSDs is the M.2 form factor.

-SSDs using this form factor look like slim sticks and they come in various sizes.
+SSDs using this form factor look like slim sticks and come in various sizes.

 Below is an M.2 SATA SSD:

-They look identical EXCEPT with their connectors.
-The connectors on an M.2 SATA is different from that of an M.2 PCIe NVMe SSD.
+They look identical EXCEPT for their connectors.
+The connectors on an M.2 SATA differ from that of an M.2 PCIe NVMe SSD.

 Keys on an M.2 SSD

-The keys basically refer to the notches that you see on the connector.
-The location of the notches has a huge implication of what type of SSD you have in hand.
+The keys refer to the notches that you see on the connector.
+The location of the gaps has a massive implication on what type of SSD you have in hand.

-There are three KEY arrangement for M.2 SSDs with the “M” being the most popular, “B+M” being the somewhat popular and the “B” key almost phased out.
+There are three KEY arrangements for M.2 SSDs, with the “M” being the most popular, “B+M” being somewhat popular, and the “B” key almost phased out.

-The two common key types you need to understand are the M and B+M Keys.
+You need to understand the two common key types are the M and B+M Keys.

-You need to have the corresponding M.2 slot on the motherboard to accommodate the relevant SSDs as well.
+It would be best to have the corresponding M.2 slot on the motherboard to accommodate the relevant SSDs.

-You cannot plug an “B+M” key SSD in a “M” Key M.2 slot on the motherboard.
+You cannot plug a “B+M” key SSD in an “M” Key M.2 slot on the motherboard.

-You CAN however, installed an “M” Key SSD on a “B+M” Key M.2 slot on the motherboard.
-However, an “M” Key SSD will run at a lower performance if installed in a “B+M” slot.
+You CAN, however, install an “M” Key SSD on a “B+M” Key M.2 slot on the motherboard.
+However, an “M” Key SSD will perform less if installed in a “B+M” slot.

 Sizes of M.2 SSDs

-This brings us to the final critical point to identify what does SSD look like.
+This brings us to the final critical point to identify what SSD looks like.

-This number basically identifies the physical size of the M.2 SSD stick.
+This number identifies the physical size of the M.2 SSD stick.

-The next 2-3 numbers identify the LENGTH of the stick in mm.
-Therefore, a stich with the size spec of 2230 has a length of 30 mm.
-A stick with the size spec of 22110 has a length of 110 mm.
+The following 2-3 numbers identify the stick’s LENGTH in mm.
+Therefore, a bar with the size spec of 2230 has a length of 30 mm.
+A post with the size spec of 22110 has a distance of 110 mm.

-A typical M.2 slot on a motherboard, therefore, has several holes located at different length intervals.
+Therefore, a typical M.2 slot on a motherboard has several holes at different length intervals.
 These holes are for screwing in the M.2 SSD.